souzitaaaa/42-Cursus-libft/README.md

 # 42-Cursus-libft
-This are my files during my time making the project "Libft" on 42
+These are my files during my time making the project "Libft" in 42Porto

 Keep up the good work and good luck :)